How Secure Modules Prevent IoT Device Security Breaches

 This is the risk for the future and Telit can secure that future today.

-Cellular modules, sensors and RFID chips all make the world a more connected place, but as life-changing and beneficial as they are, IoT technology comes with a unique set of key vulnerabilities, according to Nicole Lewis of TechTarget:
+Cellular modules, sensors and RFID chips all make the world a more connected place, but as life-changing and beneficial as they are, IoT technologies come with a unique set of key vulnerabilities, according to Nicole Lewis of TechTarget:

 Telit modules are being designed to simplify deployment strategies and avoid many of the pitfalls associated with cyberattacks.
 According to Ken Bednasz, when choosing the right module, the most integral focus of your search should be “centered around risks associated with module and provider reliability, reach and scalability, and sustainability for larger projects that might require futureproofing and upgrades.”